 Julia Shew Memorial Rowing Scholarship

 Named in honor of one of OBC’s most beloved members, these scholarships support high school athletes who need financial assistance to join their schools’ rowing teams.
-The scholarships are funded by proceeds from the Occoquan Masters Sprints and by generous donations from those who understand the value rowing has for young people.
+The scholarships are funded by proceeds from the Occoquan Memorial Sprints and by generous donations from those who understand the value rowing has for young people.

 Applying for a Scholarship

 The fund supports students who row for high schools based on the Occoquan Reservoir (Sandy Run, Bull Run, Oxford House).

 - A completed application with answers to all questions

 - A recommendation from the student’s rowing coach, Athletic Director, or Booster president attesting to the student’s financial need and club participation

 - Signatures from the parents, the coach, and either the Athletic Director or Booster President

 Applications without these materials and signatures will not be considered, so please allow time to gather them.